Skip to content

 What does “connotation” mean?

-A connotation refers to an “idea or feeling that a word invokes in addition to its literal or primary meaning”.
-For example, in conversation you could say, “the word “discipline” has unhappy connotations of punishment and repression”.
+Connotation is a noun; the online dictionary defines it as “ideas or feelings that a word invokes in addition to its literal or primary meaning”.
+In conversation, you could say that the word ‘discipline’ has unhappy connotations of punishment and repression.

 Its verb form is connote, which relatedly means to “convey in addition to exact explicit meaning”: for her, the word “family” connotes love and comfort.

-Merriam-Webster defines a connotation as, “something suggested by a word or thing: its implication.
-E.g., the connotations of comfort that surrounded that old chair“.
+Merriam-Webster defines a connotation as “something suggested by a word or thing: its implication.
+For example, the connotations of comfort surrounding that old chair“.

 Words similar to connotation